Uninett/Argus/docs/writing-glueservices.rst

 needs to close the corresponding Argus incident.
 But, how can it keep track of which Argus incident maps to the resolved problem?

+There could be a multitude of approaches to this, but in essence, there are two distinct scenarios that come into play:

-There are various approaches to this, but the simplest scenario is when the source system already keeps track of its own state.
+- The source system already keeps track of its own state.
+- The source system does not keep track of state.

 When the source system already tracks state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~